Vulgarity2Elegance/02-Responsive-Portfolio/README.md

 -   Responsive images

-Furthermore, the Bootstrap portfolio should minimize the use of media queries.

-### Minimum Requirements
+### Features

-Here are the minimum requirements:

--   Functional, deployed application

--   GitHub repository with README describing the project
+-   On an `xs` screen, content should take up the entire screen.
+On `sm` and larger screens, you should have some margins on the left and right sides of the screen.

 -   Navbar must be consistent on each page.